Business as usual? Scant enforcement of Madrid's new lockdown

 “I haven’t seen any police controls.
 I don’t quite understand this situation that they have created,” said nutrition student Cristina Canete.

-Worried about further economic damage, the conservative-led regional authority only reluctantly agreed to the new measures ordered by the socialist-led national government and launched a legal challenge.
-But the high court rejected a first appeal on Monday.
+Worried about further economic damage, the conservative-led regional authority only reluctantly agreed to the new measures ordered by the socialist-led national government, and launched a legal challenge.
+But the high court rejected an initial appeal on Monday.

 RESTAURANT CANCELLATIONS